brandur/talks/frozen-rails-2012/slides.md

 ## ... but if you can't

-* The pain to deploy a new app must be low
+* Pain to deploy a new app must be low
-* The pain to deploy a new app formation should be low
+* Pain to deploy a new app formation should be low
-* Allow reconfiguration
+* Easy reconfiguration
     * Web can point to a production API or a deployed stub

 ## @brandur